imilkes/imilkes/README.md

          🫆 Sometimes you elevate yourself and others by choosing from love and freewill.
 Again, your life review is your life review.
          ☎️ Some reincarnations entail answering calls across Time/ Space.
          🫀 Time/ Space are always relative.
 Our reality is quantum; we are spirits first.
          🫀 The best leaders know how and when to follow and how and when to lead.
 It's all an evolving spiritual process.
-Love is a compass.
+Love guides.

 <b>In the past I:</b>